Classic Bells > Soapy stuff > Wood ash lye

 The chemical composition of wood ash and the purity and concentration of the potash solution will vary depending on the species of wood, growing conditions, temperature of the fire, completeness of combustion, how the ash is stored, etc.

-Of these elements, potassium and sodium are of most interest to soap makers.
 The potassium content in inland wood ash averaged 2.6% with a range of 0.1% to 13% by weight in samples tested.
 (8) The potassium in this ash is mostly potassium carbonate (K2CO3) with some potassium sulfate (K2SO4) and traces of other potassium based minerals.
 (7)

 Wood ash contains sodium in much smaller amounts, with an average of 0.19% and a range of 0% to 0.54% by weight in the same samples tested.
 (8)

-Producing the best wood ash for lye making
+Producing the best ash for lye making

 Use hardwoods rather than softwoods if possible.
-Hardwoods tend to produce more ash by weight, although the numbers vary a lot.
-(7,10) In addition, hardwood ash tends to have more potassium by weight compared with softwood ash.
-(12) For these reasons, hardwood ash will yield a stronger potash mixture.
+Hardwoods tend to produce more total ash by weight, although the numbers vary a lot.
+(7,10) In addition, hardwood ash tends to contain more potassium by weight compared with softwood ash.
+(12)

+For these reasons, hardwood ash will generally yield a stronger potash mixture than softwood ash.
 If all you have is softwood ash, however, by all means use it.
 Just understand you may have to do more to concentrate the lye until it is strong enough for soap making.

 Burn the wood to a "white" ash that has the fewest impurities.
 Avoid dark gray or black ash or ash that still contains charcoal or partly unburned wood.